sschober/kqwait/README.md

 # kqwait

-Waits for write/rename event on a file or directory and returns.
+Waits for write/rename events on files or directories and returns.

 Supports waiting on multiple files and _one_ directory (i'm on it).
 When waiting on a directory adding a file, or deleting a file will